LiheYoung/Depth-Anything/README.md

 ### Import Depth Anything to your project

-If you want to use Depth Anything in our own project, you can simply follow [``run.py``](run.py) to load our models and define data pre-processing.
+If you want to use Depth Anything in your own project, you can simply follow [``run.py``](run.py) to load our models and define data pre-processing.

 <details>
 <summary>Code snippet (note the difference between our data pre-processing and that of MiDaS.)</summary>